If you’re shopping for snake cables, but you’re not quite sure what you need, or what features to look for…

 And are commonly used to send digital audio from a multi-channel mic preamp, to the input of your audio interface.

-Cat5e cables (w/ RJ45 connectors) can connect even more channels than ADAT…
+Cat5e cables (w/ RJ45 connectors) can connect even more channels than ADAT, and can additionally:

 - extend for very long distances

 This combination of features makes them popular with advanced headphone distribution systems for sending multiple audio channels to the personal mixers of each musician.